Madu-J/gamebox/README.md

 ## Returning Visitors Goals

-- As a returning use I want to play the game again
+- As a returning user I want to play the game again

 ### Features Left to Implement
 -